The service description files for Dinit each describe a

 ID.
 Dinit may also send signals to the process ID to stop the service; if

-dinit runs as a privileged user the path should therefore not be
+dinit runs as a privileged user the path should have appropriate

 SUBSTITUTION).